 During 2000-2001 Ms. Abdullayeva worked part-time in the Firm's London office.
 Ophelia has been recognized as a leading business lawyer (Corporate Tax, Construction) by Who's Who Legal.
 She has also been recommended in Banking & Finance, Corporate and M&A, Litigation and Tax by Best Lawyers in Azerbaijan and was named "Lawyer of the Year" in Tax Law.
-She has additionally been named a leading lawyer in the 2016 edition of IFLR 1000: Guide to the World's Leading Financial Law Firms.
+She is endorsed as "Highly regarded" for Azerbaijan in Banking, Capital markets and M&A by the 2018 edition of IFLR 1000: Guide to the World's Leading Financial Law Firms.

 Ophelia is also recognized as one of the most highly acclaimed legal experts in Azerbaijan in General Corporate Practice by Asia law Leading Lawyers.
-Ms. Abdullayeva has also been ranked in General Business Law by Chambers Global and Chambers Asia Pacific 2017.
+Ms. Abdullayeva has also been ranked in General Business Law by Chambers Global and Chambers Asia Pacific 2018.
 Ophelia speaks Russian, Azerbaijani, English and basic German.